 At this point I pulled out the telephoto lens and went to work

-At this point the mamba starting moving around the tree, so we wisely walked back to our boat
+After a few photos the mamba starting moving around the tree, so we wisely walked back to our boat